gitlabhq/gitlabhq/doc/development/documentation/index.md

 - [Markdown Guide](https://about.gitlab.com/handbook/product/technical-writing/markdown-guide/) - A reference for the markdown implementation used by GitLab's documentation site and about.gitlab.com.
 - [Site architecture](site_architecture/index.md) - How docs.gitlab.com is built.

-## Source and rendered locations
+## Source files and rendered web locations

 Documentation for GitLab Community Edition (CE) and Enterprise Edition (EE), along with GitLab Runner and Omnibus, is published to [docs.gitlab.com](https://docs.gitlab.com).
 The documentation for CE and EE is also published within the application at `/help` on the domain of the GitLab instance.

 At `/help`, only content for your current edition and version is included, whereas multiple versions' content is available at docs.gitlab.com.

-The source of the documentation is maintained in the following repository locations:
+The source of the documentation exists within the codebase of each GitLab application in the following repository locations:

 | Project | Path |
 | --- | --- |